-Local Independent Online News Publishers Inc. (LION) was formed in 2012 for the purpose of building the future of local news to provide equitable access to inclusive and impactful news information.
-LION's mission is to provides teaching, resources and community to independent news entrepreneurs as they build and develop sustainable businesses.
-Effective December 20, 2021, LION is registered as a Delaware corporation, not for profit (previously registered in Arizona).
+Local Independent Online News Publishers Inc. (LION), a Delaware corporation, was formed in 2012 for the purpose of building the future of local news to provide equitable access to inclusive and impactful news information.
+LION's mission is to provide teaching, resources and community to independent news entrepreneurs as they build and develop sustainable businesses.